learn-co-curriculum/angular-basics/README.md

 Binding is a way of telling the ViewModel to run code based on certain states that the ViewModel receives.
 In our secretary example, binding can be shown where the boss is instructing his secretary.
-Because the secretary is informing the boss and not vice-versa, we call this *one-way data binding*.
+Because the secretary is informing the boss and not vice-versa, we would call this a *one-way binding*.

-Angular's uses _two-way binding_,
+Angular also does *two-way bindings* where the secretary and the boss would inform each other of new phone calls.